 - Enter the display name for this payment method at checkout (this name will appear in order details, too) or keep the suggested name:

-- Keep the Show at checkout toggle in the Enabled state to offer this payment method to your customers at checkout.
+- Keep the Enable this payment method at checkout toggle "On" to offer this payment method to your customers at checkout.